-CRDN 3.3: Perform routine health screening assessments including measuring blood pressure, conducting 100% of students will achieve a minimum score of 4 on CRDN 3.3 on the professional (summative) NUTR 592 Supervised Practice in Health Promotion Program director, nutrition and dietetics faculty and preceptors Every semester waived point-of-care laboratory testing (such as blood glucose or cholesterol), recommending and/or initiating nutrition- evaluation related pharmacotherapy plans (such as modifications to bowel regimens, carbohydrate to insulin ratio, B12 or iron supplements).
-CRDN 3.4 Provide instruction to clients/patients for self- monitoring blood glucose considering diabetes medication and medical nutrition 100% of students will achieve a minimum score of 4 on CRDN 3.4 on the professional (summative) evaluation NUTR 592 Supervised Practice in Health Promotion Program director, nutrition and dietetics faculty and preceptors Every semester therapy plan.
-CRDN 3.5 Explain the steps involved and observe the placement of nasogastric or 100% of students will achieve a minimum score of 4 on CRDN 3.5 on the professional NUTR 592 Supervised Practice in Health Promotion Program director, nutrition and dietetics faculty and preceptors Every semester
+for full swallow evaluation when needed. on CRDN 3.6 on the professional (summative) evaluation faculty and preceptors CRDN 3.7 Demonstrate effective communications skills for clinical and customer services in a variety of formats and settings, which include telehealth and other information technologies and digital modia 100% of students will achieve a minimum score of 4 on CRDN 3.7 on the professional (summative) evaluation NUTR 592 Supervised Practice in Health Promotion Program director, nutrition and dietetics faculty and preceptors Every semester digital media.
+CRDN 3.8 Design, 100% of NUTR 592 Program Every implement and evaluate presentations to a target audience. students will achieve a minimum score of 4 on CRDN 3.8 on the professional (summative) evaluation Supervised Practice in Health Promotion director, nutrition and dietetics faculty and preceptors semester